gitter-badger/twitter/README.md

 ## API
 We will start with a simple client program which makes requests against Twitter's API.
 The goal in this initial exercise is to identify a subset of Twitter's API that which all of our implementations will support.
 Details for this first step live in `/synthetic_twitter_feed`.

-3) Simple Rails implementation:
+Simple Rails implementation:
   + Using as little additional configuration beyond the Rails defaults
   + Develop concrete API that will be used in all subsequent tasks
   + Develop library (scala or ruby) for semantic integration testing and performance profiling
   + Profile initial rails implementation

-4) Optimize Rails implementation
+Optimized Rails implementation
   + Given info from integration and stress testing, identify bottle-necks in service and optimize
   + How much performance improvement is there in improving system design while keeping language constant?

-5) Simple Scala implementation:
+Simple Scala implementation:
   + Again, using as little additional configuration beyond the Play(?) defaults
   + Profile - identify bottlenecks and failure points

-6) Optimized Scala implementation:
+Optimized Scala implementation:
   + Given info from (5), change design as needed to improve performance
   + Profile: what sort of payoff from design changes vs change in language